Sigmmma/c20/src/content/blam/tags/readme.md

 # Tag structure
 ## Tag references and paths
 Some tag fields are _references_ to other tags.
-In tools like [Guerilla][], these references are

-are referenced by their _tag path_, which can be thought of like their "URL".
+In tools like [Guerilla][], these references are referenced by their _tag path_, which can be thought of like their "URL".
 For example, the tutorial scenario references its BSP with the path `levels\test\tutorial\tutorial`.
 Tag paths are not literal filesystem paths, but rather an abstract location which uniquely identifies an instance of a tag.
 The _type_ of the referenced tag known

 When tags are compiled into a map, their references are converted into pre-calculated pointers.
 An array of tag paths are still retained in the map but is not used by the game.